-Reasonable access to parts required to repair and service cars is necessary for the efficient operation of independent repairers.
-A policy of restricting access to parts without consideration of whether security or intellectual property issues could be addressed in less restrictive ways is not desirable, and raises potential issues of compliance with the CCA.
-Further, reforms to facilitate access to technical information (discussed in chapter 4) may be made less effective if the parts required to complete repairs or servicing are not made available.
+Reasonable access to parts required to repair and service cars is necessary for the efficient and competitive operation of independent repairers.
+The ACCC also considers that reforms to facilitate access to technical information (discussed in Chapter 4) may be made less effective if the parts required to complete repairs or servicing are not made available.

 Submissions to this study did not provide any agreed industry wide definition of which car parts are generally agreed to be 'security-related' (or requiring intellectual property protection) as distinct from other parts.
-Car manufacturers should ensure there is transparency of the circumstances in which access may be restricted.
-The ACCC considers that the FCAI, as the peak body representing the majority of Australian manufacturers, is well-placed provide support for this process through assisting the creation of a standard definition and detailed classification system for 'security-related' parts.
+The lack of transparency and consistency across manufacturers about what are security-related parts means that access restrictions can be arbitrary, increasing uncertainty and cost for independent repairers.